Merchant Shipping Act 1894

 Inspection as to lights and fog signals.

-420.(1) A surveyor of ships may inspect any ship, British or foreign, for the purpose of seeing that the ship is properly provided with lights and the means of making fog signals, in conformity with the collision regulations, and if the surveyor finds that the ship is not so provided, he shall give to the master or owner notice in writing, pointing out the deficiency, and also what is, in his opinion, requisite in order to remedy the same.
+(b) inspect any ship for the purpose of ensuring that the ship is properly provided with lights and means of making fog signals in conformity with regulations made under section 418 and, if the surveyor finds that the ship is not so provided, he or she shall give to the master or owner notice in writing indicating the deficiencies and what is required to rectify them,

 Modifications (not altering text):